 Highlights of Alberta Day Three – Lake Louise

 On day three of your Canada travels head back to Banff National Park for a taste of Lake Louise.
 Near Moraine, but not close enough to walk between the two, Lake Louise is well known for the luxury Fairmont Hotel that sits on its grounds.
-Spend your day lunching at the Fairmont, renting kayaks to go out on Lake Louise, or hike to one of the teahouses that sits atop the mountain.
+Spend your day lunching at the Fairmont, renting kayaks to go out on Lake Louise, or hike to one of the teahouses that sit atop the mountain.

 If you choose to hike, leave the snacks at home and head to a traditional Canadian teahouse.
-Choose between the Lake Agnes Trail which will take you to the Lake Agnes Tea House (standing since 1905), or choose the Plain of Six Glaciers hike to the Plain of Six Glaciers Teahouse.
+Choose between the Lake Agnes Trail which will take you to the Lake Agnes Tea House (standing since 1905), or choose the Plain of Six Glaciers to hike to the Plain of Six Glaciers Teahouse.
 Each differs in difficulty with Lake Agnes being easier than Six Glaciers.

 SUNDAY – Alberta